 Hockley Valley Resort

 If you don’t feel like going quite as far as Blue Mountain, but skiing and snowboarding are still on the agenda, Hockley Valley Resort is a good option for some winter fun close to Toronto.
 Located less than an hour north of the city, Hockley Valley has 14 trails for downhill skiing and snowboarding for all levels, from beginner to advanced.
 They also offer ski and snowboard lessons for all ages.
-If you choose to stay, there’s accommodation on property as well as a spa and three restaurants.
+If you choose to stay, there’s accommodation on property as well as a spa and three restaurants so everything you need for an ideal winter getaway is close at hand.

 Travel time from Toronto: 45 minutes to an hour